sezanzeb/input-remapper/readme/usage.md

     }
 }
 ```

+`preset name` refers to `~/.config/key-mapper/device name/preset name.json`.
+The device name can be found with `evtest`.

 Anything that is relevant to presets can be overwritten in them as well.
 Here is an example configuration for preset "a" for the "gamepad" device: